Cruella de Vil: Cruella

 In Disney's 2021 live-action adaptation, Cruella, Cruella de Vil was played by Emma Stone.

 Cruella, a live-action film that explores De Vil's backstory by Disney, was announced in 2011.
 The screenwriter Aline Brosh McKenna, known for writing The Devil Wears Prada, was hired to write the screenplay, with Glenn Close serving as the executive producer, Andrew Gunn and Marc Platt as the producers, and Alex Timbers as director, while Kelly Marcel was set to revise the script originally written by McKenna.
 Emma Stone was cast in the titular role of Estella "Cruella" de Vil in 2016.
 Timbers dropped to direct the live-action Cruella de Vil film due to scheduling conflicts in December 2018 and was replaced with Craig Gillespie.
 The following year, Emma Thompson joined the film as Baroness von Hellman, while Tony McNamara and Dana Fox were hired to write the recent version of the screenplay.
 Joel Fry, Paul Walter Hauser, Mark Strong, Emily Beecham and Kirby Howell-Baptiste joined the cast.
 The film was simultaneously released to theatres and on premium video on demand through Disney+ on May 28, 2021.
+Due to changes in Disney policy towards smoking in their films, Stone was not allowed to smoke as Cruella.

 In the film, Cruella grew up as Estella Miller, the daughter of Catherine, who is expelled from her first school due to her temper, provoking several fights.
 When Catherine visits a mansion for financial support, she is killed by Dalmatians after Estella believes she accidentally provokes them into chasing her, causing Estella to run to London by hiding in a bin lorry, where she is aided by Horace and Jasper, dyeing her distinctive black-and-white hair to better hide.
 As an adult, she gets a job in a prominent fashion boutique that brings her to the attention of the famed designer Baroness von Hellman, but Estella soon realises that the Baroness was the woman her mother had visited before her death.
 Planning to retrieve a necklace of her mother's that the Baroness has claimed as her own, Estella creates the identity of "Cruella" to create a distraction during the party, which begins a long campaign against the Baroness.
 During her efforts, Estella learns that the Baroness is, in fact, her biological mother; she intended to have her baby killed after birth, but her valet John gave the baby to Catherine, who was a maid in the house at the time.
 With this knowledge, Estella provokes a confrontation with the Baroness and then fakes her own death in a manner that gives the impression that the Baroness killed her; she is then arrested as a result, and Estella inherits her entire fortune as Cruella.
 In a post-credit scene Anita and Roger each receive a Dalmatian puppy, Pongo and Perdita respectively, born of the Dalmatians owned by the Baroness.